aantoeknee/Tan_CodingChallenge/README.md

 - Model = handles all data objects
 - View = handles all UI or what the user's see and interacts with
-- ViewModel = notifies the View if there's any changes in Model
+- ViewModel = notifies the View if there's any changes in the Model
 - Coordinator = handles the navigation between views/screens

 # Persistence